You might not know it but there is an army of AI copywriters out there.

 Their long-form content assistant will help you write persuasive, readable copy without having to be an experienced writer.
 According to my experience, it at least speeds up your writing process by at least 50% – even 100% depending upon the topic you’re dealing with.

 When you are in their long-form content assistant, you have a special mode called “Power mode”.

-You can access all Jarvis’ 40+ templates through the sidebar in this mode.
+You can access all Jasper’ 40+ templates through the sidebar in this mode.
 You can easily insert a section, for example, in the middle of your copy by going to the sidebar and clicking an appropriate template.

 Suppose, while writing a copy, you want AI’s assistance to convert the features into benefits for your audience.
 You can just use the template – “Feature to benefit” or even better “Persuasive bullet points” template.

-More recently, after their acquisition of ShortlyAI, they have something called Jarvis Commands (aka Boss Mode).
+More recently, after their acquisition of ShortlyAI, they have something called Jasper Commands (aka Boss Mode).
 With this, you can ask the AI to create content for you in the form of inline commands while creating long-form content.

 “What’re the 3 best tips to make a great sales pitch?”, hit CMD+Enter and it will give me some proven tips to make a great sales pitch.

 This just works similar to how Google Assistant would work.